 Factors that negatively affect conversion rate:

-1. Being redirected to an external site When you link to an external webpage, a page that is outside of your web domain – like PayPal – you can expect to see a drop in your donation conversion rate, especially if your donors aren’t expecting it.
+When you link to an external webpage, a page that is outside of your web domain – like PayPal – you can expect to see a drop in your donation conversion rate, especially if your donors aren’t expecting it.
 Linking to an external website can affect conversion rate for a number of reasons:

 - Donors may think there’s been a mistake or something is broken and they’re in the wrong place